joshsarna/resume/README.md

 As a web developer with a physical science background, I bring to coding an analytical mindset ideal for problem solving and efficiency.
 I enjoy creating algorithms and incorporating mathematical tools into things I create.
 In my experience, software development and math both transcend disciplinary categorization.
 There’s nothing that can’t be better understood through math, and there’s nothing that can’t be furthered and improved by JavaScript.

-Skills: Ruby, Rails, JavaScript, VueJS, React, Angular.js, Node.js, TypeScript, Bootstrap, jsDraw, Python, Django, Visual Basic .NET, HTML/CSS, SQL, Postgres, MATLAB, Wolfram Mathematica, APIs, OOP, TDD, Git, and Heroku
+Skills: Ruby, Rails, JavaScript, VueJS, Vuex, React, Redux, Angular.js, Node.js, TypeScript, Bootstrap, Bulma, Python, Django, PHP, Wordpress, Pressable, Visual Basic .NET, HTML/CSS, SQL, Postgres, MySQL, R, MATLAB, Wolfram Mathematica, APIs, OOP, TDD, Git, Agile, Heroku, and AWS

 EXPERIENCE

+Freelance Web Developer :: 2018 - Present

+• LawnNinja: Build a gig-booking app centered around lawn work, providing a platform through which residents can post jobs and providers can claim them, record their work, and invoice residents; this is built using PostgreSQL, Rails, React, and React Native and is an ongoing Agile project

+• Backyard Organic Farms: Build a produce delivery subscription website, using Wordpress; this is an ongoing project

+• Ed Sarna: Build a personal website for a writer, using PostgreSQL, Rails, and VueJS; this is an ongoing project

 Actualize, Software Engineer & TA :: 2018 - Present